 As we emerge from the public health emergency, it is critical that we stabilize Indiana's workforce and community-based Medicaid provider network.
-This first, immediate phase will focus on meeting urgent needs in the HCBS landscape and will supplement the relief funds that the State has already distributed.
+In this first, immediate phase, we focused on meeting urgent needs in the HCBS landscape and supplementing the relief funds that the State has already distributed.